Query parameter q

 Boolean: NOT

-operator when you want the token from its right not to be present.
+Use NOT operator when you want the token from its right not to be present.
 For

 example, if we want to search for articles about Microsoft and not about Tesla,

-parameter should look as follows:
+the q parameter should look as follows:

 MUST (MUST NOT)

-Follow theseMUST
+Follow theseMUST rules:

 - Prepend a token with a

-(plus sign) if it MUST appear in the searched text. - Make sure that your API call is URL encoded.
++(plus sign) if it MUST appear in the searched text. - Make sure that your API call is URL encoded.
 Check the

-object in the Response Body to see how our back end saw your request. - Remember that a
+user_inputobject in the Response Body to see how our back end saw your request. - Remember that a

-(plus sign) will be escaped by default in many situations.
++(plus sign) will be escaped by default in many situations.
 Therefore, we recommend using its URL-encoded version:%2B

-NOT MUST
+NOT MUST rules:

 - Prepend a token with a

-(minus sign) if it MUST NOT appear in the searched text.
+-(minus sign) if it MUST NOT appear in the searched text.
 For example, if we want to search for news articles that contain Elon Musk but not Grimes, we have to write:

-Elon
+Elon or

-If we write +Elon +Musk -Grimes
+If we write +Elon +Musk -Grimes that means that Elon and Musk should be

 present in the text, however, not in that particular.
 The “correct” query should